Commonwealth Criminal Code

 Criminal Code drug offences slightly alter the position adopted in Kingswell v The Queen HCA 72 in which the High Court held (at 276) that the quantity of the drug and other aggravating circumstances under section 235 of the Customs Act (now repealed) were not elements of the offence that need to be established by the prosecution and that a jury would need to consider as part of the trial.
 Instead, the quantity was merely part of the sentencing process and therefore ought to be considered by the sentencing court.
 From now on, the quantity is an element of the Criminal Code offences.
 If the quantity is an element of any of the offences, absolute liability applies to that element.

-For publications that provide an introduction to the Criminal Code, see ‘More information’ at the end of this chapter.
+For publications that provide an introduction to the Criminal Code, see ‘More information about drug offences’ at the end of this chapter.

 Commonwealth drug offences

 Commonwealth drug offences are largely concerned with conduct that relates to the import and export of drugs.
 Until 2005, most of these offences could be found in the Customs Act and the Crimes (Traffic in Narcotic Drugs and Psychotropic Substances) Act 1990 (Cth) (‘CTNDPS Act’).